-Our three largest customers accounted for 47.8% of our net sales in 2013.
+Our three largest customers accounted for 47.4% of our net sales in 2014.
 Except for outstanding purchase orders for specific products, we do not have written contracts with or commitments from any of our customers and pursuant to the terms of certain of our vendor agreements, even some purchase orders may be cancelled without penalty up until delivery.
 A substantial reduction in or termination of orders from any of our largest customers could adversely affect our business, financial condition and results of operations.
-In addition, pressure by large customers seeking price reductions, financial condition and results of operations.
-In addition, pressure by large customers seeking price reductions, financial condition and results of operations.
-If one or more of our major customers were to experience difficulties in fulfilling their obligations to us, cease doing business with us, significantly reduce the amount of their purchases from us or return substantial amounts of our products, it could have a material adverse effect on our business, financial condition and results of operations.
+In addition, pressure by large customers seeking price reductions, financial incentives, and changes in other terms of sale or for us to bear the risks and the cost of carrying inventory could also adversely affect our business, financial condition and results of our major customers were to experience difficulties in fulfilling their obligations to us, cease doing business with us, significantly reduce the amount of their purchases from us or return substantial amounts of our products, it could have a material adverse effect on our business, financial condition and results of operations.
 In addition, the bankruptcy or other lack of success of one or more of our significant retailers could negatively impact our revenues and bad debt expense.